-Wi-Fi CERTIFIED Wi-Fi Direct® is a certification mark for devices supporting a technology that enables Wi-Fi devices to connect directly, making it simple and convenient to do things like print, share, synch and display.
-Products bearing the Wi-Fi Direct certification mark can connect to one another without joining a traditional home, office or hotspot network.
+Wi-Fi CERTIFIED Wi-Fi Direct® enables Wi-Fi devices to connect directly to each other, making it simple and convenient to print, share, sync, play games, and display content to another device.
+Wi-Fi Direct devices connect to one another without joining a traditional home, office, or public network.

-Wi-Fi Direct device connections can happen anywhere, anytime - even when there is not access to a Wi-Fi network.
+Wi-Fi Direct devices can connect anywhere, anytime—even when there is no access to a Wi-Fi network nearby.
 Wi-Fi Direct devices emit a signal to other devices in the area, letting them know a connection can be made.
-Users can view available devices and request a connection, or may receive an invitation to connect to another device.
-When two or more Wi-Fi Direct-certified devices connect directly, they form a Wi-Fi Direct Group, using Wi-Fi Protected Setup™ and the latest Wi-Fi security.
+Users can view available devices and request a connection or may receive an invitation to connect to another device.
+When two or more Wi-Fi Direct-certified devices connect directly, they form a Wi-Fi Direct group using Wi-Fi Protected Setup™.

 - How is Miracast related to Wi-Fi Direct?